Environment Southland monitors popular sites for swimming or gathering shellfish. We check these spots for bacteria that might make you sick.

 - Stand in knee-deep water, if you can't see your toes, the water may be unsafe to swim in.

-- If you see signs stock have been in the water or there are visible signs of contamination, keep out of the water and report this to Environment Southland.
+- If you see signs stock have been in the water or there are visible signs of contamination, stay out of the water.

 Check your swimming spot for any excessive green/brown slime on rocks or in the water, or dark brown/black mats at the waters edge – it could be toxic.
 Stay out of the water and keep dogs away from the slime, and report the location to Environment Southland.
 Keep up to date with toxic algae alerts via our system on Beacon.